 Yes.
 A burn permit is required to burn leaves.
 The permit is free and is valid for six months.
 Burn permits can be obtained from the Building Department at Village Hall.

 A representative of the neighborhood must complete and sign a Block Party Permit Request.
 Completed block party requests must be submitted at least 7 days prior to the scheduled event and must be approved by the Village prior to the event.

 Raising chickens is permitted in certain zoning categories if it meets requirements.
 Please view the Rules and Regulations for chickens here.
 If you have any additional questions please call the Village Building Department at 708-301-1301.

 No. The Village does not require vehicle stickers.

-Please contact the Homer Highway Department at (708) 301-0246.
-The Homer Road District does snow plowing in the Village.
+Please contact the Public Works Department at (708) 966-0059.
+The Public Works Department does snow plowing in the Village.